 Partnered with other preliminary recommendations such as a wage increase, this may also help to make CDS sector work more desirable for young people and others considering work in sectors that provide this kind of support (e.g., education, health).
+It is anticipated to be particularly helpful for supervisory level staff to develop peer relationships and have access to new resources and information.
 Examples of community of practice models range from the allied health provider model used in the Australian National Disability Insurance Scheme to community of practice models used within Alberta Education and Alberta Health Services.